RedTopper/Super-Haxagon/README.md

 ### For Windows Users:

 1. Install Visual Studio 2022
-2. Place a copy of SFML in `libraries/SFML` (Create the directory)
-3. Open this repository in Visual Studio and press "Play"
+2. Open this repository in Visual Studio and press "Play"

 ## Editing the Beatmaps